thenexthub/Codira/docs/DebuggingTheCompiler.md

 Note that this only works in Xcode if the PATH variable in the scheme's environment setting contains the path to the dot tool.

-swift/Basic/Debug.h includes macros to help contributors declare these methods with the proper attributes to ensure they'll be available in the debugger.
-In particular, if you see `SWIFT_DEBUG_DUMP` in a class declaration, that class has a `dump()` method you can call.
+language/Basic/Debug.h includes macros to help contributors declare these methods with the proper attributes to ensure they'll be available in the debugger.
+In particular, if you see `LANGUAGE_DEBUG_DUMP` in a class declaration, that class has a `dump()` method you can call.

 ### Pass statistics